rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - complete feedback / user email dashboard detailing 1) feedback data 2) ai summaries / insights on what feedback I might have, maybe even broken up by user groups, age, location, etc...
+3) list of user emails maybe? - might even be on a private url which calls my api - look into admin_routes if you know what I mean
+            - contact / support pipeline?
         - tasks which optimize containers and stuff, like startup latency, cpu / memory utilization, etc.. could be really good for resume (optimized billable container instance time leading to 4.5k in monthly cost savings, etc...)
         - for library creation, experiment w/ 3 tab structure like wava
             - eventually break up library creation from library list, and add lots of advanced customizability maybe